Aging & Disability

 Local Social Security offices help individuals apply for benefits or file appeals if they’ve been denied benefits.
 These offices provide information on eligibility and the rights of applicants/recipients.

-Workers may retire at age 62 and receive a reduced benefit or may wait until age 65 and receive a full benefit.
+Workers may retire at age 62 and receive a reduced benefit, or may wait until age 65 and receive a full benefit.

 Benefit amounts vary based on several factors.
 Click here to estimate your benefits.